-- (6) A statement as to whether or not the offeror included indirect costs in establishing subcontracting goals, and a description of the method used to determine the proportionate share of indirect costs to be incurred with- - (i) Small business concerns; - (ii) Veteran-owned small business concerns; - (iii) HUBZone small business concerns; - (iv) Small disadvantaged business concerns; and - (v) Women-owned small business concerns. - (7) The name of the individual employed by the offeror who will administer the offeror's subcontracting program, and a description of the duties of the individual. - (8) A description of the efforts the offeror will make to assure that small business, veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns have an equitable opportunity to compete for subcontracts. - (9) Assurances that the offeror will include the clause of this contract entitled "Utilization of Small Business Concerns" in all subcontracts that offer further subcontracting opportunities, and that the offeror will require all subcontractors (except small business concerns) that receive subcontracts in excess of \$500,000 (\$1,000,000 for construction of any public facility) to adopt a subcontracting plan that complies with the requirements of this clause. - (10) Assurances that the offeror will-- - (i) Cooperate in any studies or surveys as may be required; - (ii) Submit periodic reports so that the Government can determine the extent of compliance by the offeror with the subcontracting plan; - (iii) Submit Standard Form (SF) 294, Subcontracting Report for Individual Contracts, and/or SF 295, Summary Subcontract Report, in accordance with paragraph (j) of this clause.
-The reports shall provide information on subcontract awards to small business concerns, veteran-owned small business concerns, service-disabled veteran-owned small business concerns, small disadvantaged business concerns, women-owned small business concerns, and Historically Black Colleges and Universities and Minority Institutions.
-Reporting shall be in accordance with the instructions on the forms or as provided in agency regulations. - (iv) Ensure that its subcontractors agree to submit SF 294 and SF 295. - (11) A description of the types of records that will be maintained concerning procedures that have been adopted to comply with the requirements and goals in the plan, including establishing source lists; and a description of the offeror's efforts to locate small business, veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns and award subcontracts to them.
-The records shall include at least the following (on a plant-wide or company-wide basis, unless otherwise indicated): - (i) Source lists (e.g., PRO-Net), guides, and other data that identify small business, veteranowned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns.
+- (6) A statement as to whether or not the offeror included indirect costs in establishing subcontracting goals, and a description of the method used to determine the proportionate share of indirect costs to be incurred with- - (i) Small business concerns; - (ii) Veteran-owned small business concerns; - (iii) Service-disabled veteran-owned small business concerns; - (iv) HUBZone small business concerns; - (v) Small disadvantaged business concerns; and - (vi) Women-owned small business concerns. - (7) The name of the individual employed by the offeror who will administer the offeror's subcontracting program, and a description of the duties of the individual. - (8) A description of the efforts the offeror will make to assure that small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns have an equitable opportunity to compete for subcontracts. - (9) Assurances that the offeror will include the clause of this contract entitled "Utilization of Small Business Concerns" in all subcontracts that offer further subcontracting opportunities, and that the offeror will require all subcontractors (except small business concerns) that receive subcontracts in excess of \$500,000 (\$1,000,000 for construction of any public facility) to adopt a subcontracting plan that complies with the requirements of this clause. - (10) Assurances that the offeror will- - (i) Cooperate in any studies or surveys as may be required; - (ii) Submit periodic reports so that the Government can determine the extent of compliance by the offeror with the subcontracting plan; - (iii) Submit Standard Form (SF) 294, Subcontracting Report for Individual Contracts, and/or SF 295, Summary Subcontract Report, in accordance with paragraph (j) of this clause.
+The reports shall provide information on subcontract awards to small business concerns, veteran-owned small business concerns, service-disabled veteran-owned small business concerns, HUBZone small business concerns, small disadvantaged business concerns, women-owned small business concerns, and Historically Black Colleges and Universities and Minority Institutions.
+Reporting shall be in accordance with the instructions on the forms or as provided in agency regulations. - (iv) Ensure that its subcontractors agree to submit SF 294 and SF 295. - (11) A description of the types of records that will be maintained concerning procedures that have been adopted to comply with the requirements and goals in the plan, including establishing source lists; and a description of the offeror's efforts to locate small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and womenowned small business concerns and award subcontracts to them.
+The records shall include at least the following (on a plant-wide or company-wide basis, unless otherwise indicated): - (i) Source lists (e.g., PRO-Net), guides, and other data that identify small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns.